 I really did enjoy watching the path of the egg as it went from the henhouse through all the cleaning and inspection stations.
 These eggs get thoroughly washed and disinfected before being packed and shipped out to your grocery stores.

-Ok, so about these egg burritos.
+Ok, so about these make ahead breakfast burritos.
 You can get away with using one pan.
 Scramble the eggs first, then transfer them to a bowl and cover them to keep them warm.

-Saute the onion, peppers, and hash browns in a little bit of oil.
-Then stir in the sausage, bacon, and eggs.
-Of course you cannot forget the cheese!
+Of course, you cannot forget the cheese!
 It melts and holds everything together in the tortilla.
 I divided the egg mixture into 12 tortillas.
 Like I said, this is a very hearty burrito.
-But just think of how much protein you are feeding your muscles.
+Just think of how much protein you are feeding your muscles.

 After rolling the tortillas up around the eggs, you can lay them flat on a baking sheet and freeze for 30 minutes to an hour.
-Then package them in a freezer safe ziplock bag.
-I was able to fit 6 in each bag.
+Then package them in a freezer safe gallon Ziplock bag.
+You should be able to fit 6 in each bag.

-These frozen burritos can be wrapped in a paper towel and microwaved for 1-2 minutes when you need a hot breakfast in a hurry.
-Perfect for the next few busy holiday weeks.
+These frozen breakfast burritos can be wrapped in a paper towel and microwaved for 1-2 minutes when you need a hot breakfast in a hurry.
+Easy breakfast for busy mornings.

 Sign up to receive an email in your inbox for each new recipe: